rapyuta-robotics/rapyuta-io-docs/hugo/content/1_understanding-rio/11_introduction-to-rapyuta-io.md

   * No infrastructure modifications or overheads needed.
 {{%/expand%}}

+> {{%expand "Powerful cloud computation and storage"%}}

+  * Access powerful computation and wide range of storage options to overcome onboard limitations of the device.
+  * Describe complex applications with multiple executables and components that can span across cloud, edge and devices.
+{{%/expand%}}

 > {{%expand "Software Lifecycle Management"%}}

   * Build, deploy and manage your applications on cloud and devices with a unified set of tools.